How to Get Rid of Debt: Know Your Options

 4. Cut out the extras

-Three debt relief options you should explore
+Three debt relief options to explore

 Getting help with medical expenses, student loans, or credit cards isn’t always easy, but you don’t have to face your debt alone.
 Here are three ways to find help.

-1. Loan consolidation
+1. Loan and credit card consolidation

 If you have multiple loans to pay every month and some or all of them have high interest rates, it may be worth looking into loan consolidation.
 When consolidating loans, a lender issues a single personal loan, typically with lower interest rates.
-Nerd Wallet offers resources on different loan consolidation options.

 2. Credit counselling and debt relief services